Parody & Commentary Account Policy

 - The username AND profile name should distinguish the account with a qualifier such as "not," "fake," or "fan" per Twitter’s Parody, Commentary and Fan Accounts Policy.

-- The bio must include a statement to distinguish it from the real account, such as “this account is not affiliate with…” per Twitter’s Parody, Commentary and Fan Accounts Policy.
+- The bio must include a statement to distinguish it from the real account, such as “this account is not affiliated with…” per Twitter’s Parody, Commentary and Fan Accounts Policy.

-- Twitter, per their rules, will respond to clear and complete notices of alleged copyright infringement, set forth in its Terms of Service.
+- Twitter, per its rules, will respond to clear and complete notices of alleged copyright infringement, set forth in its Terms of Service.